SpektraSystems/Lift-and-Shift-Applications-to-Azure/Hands-on-Lab.md

 1. Go to you Start menu and open **Visual Studio 2017**.

-2. Click on Sign in button and login using your azure credentials from your lab details page.
+2. Click on Sign in button and login using your azure credentials from your lab details page.</br>
    ![The Select Top 1000 rows menu item is highlighted.](images/vs.png 'Select Top 1000')

 3. click on **Open Project/ Solution** and navigate to **C:\PartsUnlimited-master** and double click on **PartsUnlimited.sln**.
    ![The Select Top 1000 rows menu item is highlighted.](images/project.png 'Select Top 1000')

-4. Go to solution explorer and right click on **PartsUnlimitedWebsite** and select publish.
+4. Go to solution explorer and right click on **PartsUnlimitedWebsite** and select publish.</br>
    ![The Select Top 1000 rows menu item is highlighted.](images/publish.png 'Select Top 1000')

 5. On **PartsunlimitedWebsite** page please make sure to click on **New Profile** and select **Select Existing** and click next button      and sign in using your azure credentials from Lab details page.</br></br>